How is the LSAT scored?

 Each school has a different policy for weighing GPA and LSAT Scores.
 For example, a school might use (LSAT score -120) + (GPA × 20) as an index to evaluate each candidate.
 So, if you have an LSAT score of 160 and a GPA of 3.5, your admissions index would be:

 (160 – 120) + (3.5 × 20) = 110

 - Undergraduate GPA can be unreliable because it is difficult to compare grades from different programs and different schools.
 Even individual classes within majors vary tremendously in difficulty.
-Also, classes that tend to be difficult, such as engineering, may not be reflective of the abilities needed in law school.
-Medical schools have it much easier because their pool of applicants must all take a set of required courses, such as organic chemistry, and those courses can serve as a reasonable yardstick.
-Law school admissions officers, however, don’t have that luxury and are comparing students from hundreds of different schools, with hundreds of majors, taking tens of thousands of different classes.
+Also, classes that tend to be difficult, such as engineering courses, may not be reflective of the abilities needed in law school.
+Medical schools, for example, have it much easier because their pool of applicants must all take a set of required courses, such as organic chemistry, and those courses can serve as a reasonable standard.
+Law school admissions officers, however, don’t have that luxury and must compare students from hundreds of different schools, with hundreds of majors, taking tens of thousands of different classes.

 - References may not be objective.
-It is difficult to differentiate hundreds of applicants whose professors claim all their students are “excellent.”
+It is difficult to differentiate hundreds of applicants all of whose professors claim their students are “excellent.”
 Professors are often encouraged by school administrators to do anything they can to help their students get into top schools.

-Given these factors, it is no surprise that law school admissions officers tend to over-rely on using simple LSAT scores for admissions.
+Given these factors, it is no surprise that law school admissions officers tend to over-rely on using LSAT scoring for admissions.
+High LSAT scores are very rare, but high GPA’s are not.
+As in any supply and demand dynamic, the scarce high LSAT scores will have more value.
 The good news is that the LSAT is a beatable test and you can raise your score by 20 or 30 percentile points if you learn the ideal strategies and devote the time.